cs0320/server-gearup/README.md

 This is a rough example of:

 - using the Moshi Json library to serialize/deserialize; and
-- using the SparkJava library to run an API server.
+- using the Spring Boot library to run an API server.
 - making HTTP requests to external APIs.

 It should contain most of the programmatic reference you need to do Sprint 2.
 E.g.: